How to Diagnose and Repair Your Air Conditioner (A/C) Capacitor

 So it's a hot day in the summer sun.
 The family is coming over this weekend and you're very busy making all the necessary arrangements, when suddenly the A/C quits working.
 Perfect timing, right?

 Well, before you call the local HVAC technician to come fix the unit, and re-allocate the money you were going to spend on burgers, take a quick look.
 Perhaps you're about to luck out by making a simple repair that will only cost you a few dollars and take very little time.
+It's also helpful to find out whether your air conditioner is still under warranty, in case you want to replace it later on.

-You won't need any specialty tools, and you may not have to rearrange your entire day.
+If you need to fix it right away, you won't need any specialty tools, and you may not have to rearrange your entire day.
 Just a few minutes, a couple of tools you likely have around the house, and these instructions could save you a significant amount of money while keeping your family gathering right on track.

 What Is a Capacitor?